Shutdown Corner's Best in Show: Best play, game, blooper and new Super Bowl picks

 (tie) Landon Collins’ ridiculous pick-six against the Rams

 Collins’ fantastic return of an interception in London stamped him as a defensive player of the year candidate.
-This play also go two votes (Manza Young, Robinson).
+This play also got two votes (Manza Young, Robinson).

 Others receiving votes: Schwab voted for A.J.
 Green’s ridiculous catch on a Hail Mary for the Cincinnati Bengals …